Academy of Music (New York City): Movie theater

-In Literature
+In literature and popular culture

-The second paragraph of Edith Wharton's 'The Age of Innocence' reads: "On a January evening of the early seventies, Christine Nilsson was singing in 'Faust' at the Academy of Music in New York.
+The second paragraph of Edith Wharton's The Age of Innocence reads: "On a January evening of the early seventies, Christine Nilsson was singing in Faust at the Academy of Music in New York.
 Though there was already talk of the erection 'above the forties' of a new Opera House which would compete in costliness and splendour with those of the great European capitals, the world of fashion was still content to reassemble every winter in the shabby red and gold boxes of the sociable old Academy.
-Conservatives cherished it for being small and incovenient, and thus keeping out the 'new people' whom New York was beginning to dread and yet be drawn to; and the sentimental clung to it for its historic associations, and the musical for its excellent acoustics, always so problematic a quality in halls built for the hearing of music."
+Conservatives cherished it for being small and inconvenient, and thus keeping out the 'new people' whom New York was beginning to dread and yet be drawn to; and the sentimental clung to it for its historic associations, and the musical for its excellent acoustics, always so problematic a quality in halls built for the hearing of music."
+The Academy and so-called "opera war" of the early 1880s are a significant part of the plot in season two of the HBO series The Gilded Age.